PatrycjaDanilczuk/Cohort-Retention-Churn-analysis-using-SQL-and-Excel/README.md

 **Step 6:** Providing analysis and actionable insights

-The results of the analysis have been provided in the uploaded [Excel file] in Overview tab.
+The results of the analysis have been provided in the uploaded Excel file: [Cohort_retention_churn_analysis](https://github.com/PatrycjaDanilczuk/Cohort-Renention-Churn-analysis-using-SQL-and-Excel/blob/main/Cohort_retention_churn_analysis.xlsx) in Overview tab.